Vegan Butternut Squash Soup

 Roast squash for 50 to 60 minutes, until soft and caramelized.

-Once squash has cooled a bit, scoop out the butternut squash flesh from the skin, and set aside in a bowl.
+Once squash has cooled a bit, scoop out the butternut squash flesh from the skin and set aside in a bowl or on a plate.

 Note: Break up the squash with your spoon and stir it frequently, so it doesn’t stick to the bottom.